ucsdwcsng/rustypfb/README.md

 For the off-line version, we use FFT based convolution algorithms as they would be faster than multiplcation based convolution.

-Online Channelizer:

-One can also construct a streaming channelizer by a simple modification of the algorithm above.
+$\textbf{Online Channelizer}$: One can also construct a streaming channelizer by a simple modification of the algorithm above.
 By a streaming channelizer, we mean that the output in each channel is computed one sample at a time.

 Since there are $M$ channels, the channelizer has to wait for $M$ input samples to compute one output sample in each channel.
 This is simply a consequence of the downsampling operation.
 (One can infact start computing new outputs given $M/2$ samples actually, but we don't do that micro-optimization here).